stevavoliajvar/stop_cloudflare/addon/about.urjm.md

 1. Your website reject me.
 2. This add-on will log the FQDN, URL, Status code and current time.
 3. You can review it from Option menu.
+4. Yell at website owner with this proof. (optional)

 This add-on never send any data.
 Your domain collection is yours.